24eme/acCouchdbPlugin/README.md

 acCouchdbPlugin
 ===============

-An symfony 1.4 ODM plugin for CouchDB build on Doctrine 1.3 philosophy
+A symfony 1.4 ODM plugin for CouchDB build on Doctrine 1.3 philosophy

 Installation
 ------------